ContextualAI/examples/03-standalone-api/README.md

 ## Parse

 Parse is Contextual AI's structured data extraction model.
-It excels at converting unstructured text into structured formats by identifying and extracting key information based on provided schemas.
+It excels at converting unstructured text (PDF, DOCX) into markdown format by identifying and extracting key information.

 Key features:
-- Extracts structured data from unstructured text
+- Extracts unstructured data into markdown text
-- Schema-guided parsing for consistent outputs
+- Hierarchical representation of sections including title, headers, ect.
-- High accuracy extraction of complex information
+- Table extraction
-- Supports multiple output formats (JSON, XML, etc.)
+- Multiple output formats (markdown-per-page, markdown-document, and blocks-per-page)
-- Fast and reliable processing at scale

 See the [Parse example](04-parse/parse.ipynb) for a demonstration of using the Parse API to extract structured data from documents.